Mario Falcone (DC Comics): Fictional character biography

-At some point after Carmine Falcone is murdered by Two-Face, Mario and Sofia visit their father's grave, giving him a posthumous birthday party with their cousin Lucia Vitti, Selina Kyle, and other high-profile Mafiosi in attendance.
+After Carmine Falcone is murdered by Two-Face, Mario and Sofia visit their father's grave, giving him a posthumous birthday party with their cousin Lucia Viti, Selina Kyle, and other high-profile Mafiosi in attendance.
 Batman surveils the party from a rooftop until a gangster takes notice and attacks him.
 Catwoman helps Batman take the thugs down.
-By the time Lieutenant James Gordon and the police arrive, Mario and the rest of Falcone family have already fled.
+By the time Lieutenant James Gordon and the police arrive, Mario and the rest of the Falcone family have already fled.
 Later on at Wayne Manor, Mario visits Bruce Wayne and proposes a business alliance between the Falcone family and Wayne Enterprises.
 Bruce declines, earning Mario's displeasure.

-Mario later summons Gordon and District Attorney Janice Porter to his father's gravesite, stating that his father's corpse was stolen from its grave.
-Sofia, Angelo Mirti, and some private investigators interrupt the meeting.
-During the Christmas season, Mario tells Gordon and Porter that Sofia will be out for his blood.
-Mario later meets with Sofia and Alberto, and claims that their father is still alive.
-Unbeknownst to him, Calendar Man has been impersonating Carmine in an effort to drive Mario and Alberto insane.

-Sal Maroni's crime family begins robbing Falcone Imports, with help from Vitti and small-time smuggler Tony Zucco.
+Sal Maroni's family begins robbing Falcone Imports with help from Viti and small-time smuggler Tony Zucco.
 Mario tells Sofia that her assets are being frozen and threatens to disown her if she cannot put a stop to the robberies.
 After Sofia's departure, Mario speaks with an unknown figure who states that she will now go to the only place that would take her in.
-When Mario states that he doesn't want his name associated with the contact, the unknown figure states that nobody is interested in him.
+When Mario states that he does not want his name associated with the contact, the unknown figure states that nobody is interested in him.

 On Mother's Day, Mario meets with Gotham City's bankers and Bruce Wayne, but the meeting is interrupted when the Joker attacks them.
 The Joker then kidnaps Mario and his siblings and holds them hostage at Gotham City Police Department headquarters.
 Batman saves the Falcone siblings and hands them over to the police, but the trial judge secures their release.

-On Columbus Day, Two-Face's gang attacks and kills all the Falcone Crime Family members, except for Mario, Alberto, and Sofia.
-Mario later speaks with Gordon and Officer Julia Lopez about the deal that he made with Porter about the information revolving around Sofia's movements in exchange for protection.
-The Hangman Killer kills Alberto, leaving Mario the sole living member of the Falcone family.
+On Columbus Day, Two-Face's gang attacks and kills most of the Falcone gang, leaving only Mario, Alberto, and Sofia alive.
+Mario speaks with Gordon and officer Julia Lopez, giving him information regarding Sofia in exchange for protection.
+The Hangman Killer later kills Alberto, leaving Mario the sole living immediate member of the Falcone family.
 Alone and despondent, Mario destroys the Falcone family mansion.

-Kyle later discovers that Mario has set up shop in the unincorporated part of Gotham City.
-Mario's niece Kitrina keeps quiet about Catwoman fleeing the Falcone Manor.

 During a fight with Robin, Mario threatens to kill Two-Face's estranged wife Gilda.
 Two-Face shoots and kills him in defense.